 It depends on the business.
 SaaS typically needs a Master Subscription Agreement or TOS, a Privacy Policy, a DPA where applicable, and an AI Use Addendum where applicable.
 Services firms need an MSA.
 E-commerce needs Terms of Sale and a Privacy Policy.
 The case-evaluation memo identifies the priority list for your business model.

-Founder wants to sell physical products into the US through Amazon, Shopify, or a direct-to-consumer site.
-The entity choice affects sales-tax registration, marketplace facilitator obligations, product liability, FDA/FTC compliance for regulated categories, and whether the founder needs a US warehouse / 3PL relationship.
+Tap for the typical structure ↻The entity choice affects sales-tax registration, marketplace facilitator obligations, product liability, FDA/FTC compliance for regulated categories, and whether the founder needs a US warehouse / 3PL relationship.
 Common structure: Wyoming LLC for the operations entity, Delaware C-Corp later if the brand starts raising venture capital.

-Founder runs a successful agency, consulting practice, or boutique services firm abroad and wants to invoice US clients in dollars without the friction of foreign-bank wires and forex.
+Tap for the typical structure ↻Wants to invoice US clients in dollars without the friction of foreign-bank wires and forex.
 Often the right structure is a US LLC owned by the foreign founder or by the foreign operating entity, used as the contracting vehicle, with a clean MSA template and a tax-treaty analysis to avoid double taxation.

-Founder is choosing entity structure with the visa path in mind.
-The E-2 visa requires substantial investment in a real, active US business.
+Tap for the typical structure ↻The E-2 visa requires substantial investment in a real, active US business.
 The L-1 visa requires a qualifying foreign parent and a US subsidiary or branch.
 The choices made at entity formation can either preserve or foreclose these paths.

-An established foreign company is opening a US subsidiary, branch, or sales office.
-The decision tree covers entity type, transfer pricing exposure, employment law for US hires, contracts with the foreign parent, and IP assignment between parent and subsidiary.
+Tap for the typical structure ↻The decision tree covers entity type, transfer pricing exposure, employment law for US hires, contracts with the foreign parent, and IP assignment between parent and subsidiary.
 Tax and immigration coordination is essential.

-For SaaS-specific contract stack: MSA, DPA, Privacy, TOS, AI Use Addendum.
+Tap to flip back ↻For SaaS-specific contract stack: MSA, DPA, Privacy, TOS, AI Use Addendum.

 Interactive generator for entity recommendation and entry-strategy memo.